Sergio Escalona: Minor leagues

-Escalona was signed as a gratis agent by the Phillies in the year after 2003.
+Escalona was signed as an international agent by the Philadelphia Phillies in 2004.
 He spent around 24 months playing for the Venezuelan Summer League Phillies, where he compiled a 4–5 record between 2005 and 2006.
 He pitched 107 innings and struck out 105 batters over the two seasons.
 Escalona was promoted in 2007, playing for the Williamsport Crosscutters, the Lakewood BlueClaws, and the Clearwater Threshers.
 At Williamsport, he started seven games, posting a 2–2 record and a 7.57 earned run average (ERA).
 A 1–4 record and 4.15 ERA in Lakewood was not enough to stop him from being promoted again.
 In Clearwater, he pitched one game, where he allowed one run on eight hits in his only start.

 The Phillies sent Escalona back to Lakewood for the 2008 season.
 He earned a 5–1 record in 28 appearances as a relief pitcher during his first professional season in the bullpen.
 He notched two saves and compiled a 3.43 ERA.
 These statistics prompted the Phillies to promote him to the Reading Phillies, where he made 15 appearances.
 He lost one game there, but had a 2.22 ERA in 15 appearances with 29 strikeouts (90 total between both levels in 2008).
 Escalona participated in the 2008 Arizona Fall League as a member of the Mesa Solar Sox.
 Escalona made 14 appearances for Reading in 2009, posting 10 saves in 13 games finished.
 He struck out 16 batters in 17 1/3 innings with a 2.12 ERA.
 Due to a need for an additional pitcher in the bullpen, the Phillies purchased Escalona's contract from Reading and promoted him to the Major League club on May 16, 2009.